 AS and A2 students have 4.5 hours of contact time each week, although considerably more is expected from students outside of this time.

-Students successfully passing the A Level Fine Art course will normally progress to higher education via the traditional route of an extra year of the Foundation Course in Art and Design or may be accepted directly onto a degree in Fine Art/Art and Design.
+Students successfully passing the A Level Fine Art course could progress to higher education via the traditional route of an extra year of the Foundation Course in Art and Design or the Foundation Degree in Fashion and Textile Design